sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [x] Ctrl-C quits.

+1. [.] 'o' cycles through orderings, where the available oderings are "original" (i.e., same as in source file), "metric" (that is, by increasing order of the current metric), and by decreasing order of the metric.
+TODO: i) only implemented for zoomed-in mode, and ii) there currently is only one metric, namely %ID WRT consensus.

-1. [ ] Make "inverse video" the default mode.
+1. [x] Make "inverse video" the default mode.

 1. [.]
 B0008 Alignment chokes on '.' in sequence.
 Fix that, maybe adding an option for the default gap character. => Fixed, but consensus keeps '-' even when